UDDITwork/feat/README.md

 - **Prettier**: Code formatting
 - **TypeScript**: Strict type checking
 - **Component Testing**: React Testing Library

+## 🧪 Validation Checklist

+Use the following flow to validate the primary invitation experience after installing dependencies and updating environment variables:

+1. **Install backend dependency**
+   - Location: `backend`
+   - Command: `npm install`
+   - Run from: project root, then `cd backend`
+2. **Configure Cloudinary**
+   - Ensure `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET` are present in `backend/.env`.
+3. **Admin Portal Test**
+   - Log in as an admin, open the new `Primary Invitation` tab, send a single invitation, and confirm toast success plus list refresh.
+4. **Client Form Test**
+   - Open the link sent via email (or copy the token link) and complete the form.
+   - Upload GST and entity certificates; verify uploads succeed and preview links render.
+   - Submit the form and confirm the success banner displays the captured timestamp.
+5. **Auto Prefill Regression**
+   - Re-send an invitation to the same email and confirm the company fields are prefilled and read-only on the client form.

 ## 📞 Support & Contact